chibisnorlax/acnhfaq/island-life.md

 ![Snowboy Guide](/assets/snowboy_guide.jpg)

+### Where can I find snowballs?
+From testing (courtesy of *Stoney#9215*), Snowballs will spawn in a **6x6 area of empty grass tiles**, though the area can be smaller or partially occupied depending on what you put there.
+The first snowball will usually be in the middle of this area, and the second snowball will spawn close by.
+The second snowball does not seem to be governed by the same spawning rules as the first snowball, as it can appear to spawn on custom designs, in flower/weed fields, as well as paths.

+If you have destroyed your snowballs, entering and exiting a building will usually respawn snowballs.
+At times it requires the game to be closed before they can respawn.

 ### Other Snowboy mechanics!
 - Only one Snowboy can be built per day.
 - If other residents (i.e., residents that did not build the Snowboy) speak to a **perfect** Snowboy on the day they were built, they are also awarded a DIY, or 1 large snowflake if they know all Frozen DIYs.